 - We read to children every day.
 We choose these books carefully as we want children to experience a wide range of books, including books that reflect the children at Leyburn Primary School and our local community as well as books that open windows into other worlds and cultures. - Every classroom has an inviting book corner that encourages a love for reading.
 We curate these books and talk about them to entice children to read a wide range of books. - In Nursery/Reception, children have access to the reading corner every day in their free flow time and the books are continually refreshed. - Children from Nursery/Reception onwards have a home reading record.
-The parent/carer records comments to share with the adults in school and the adults will write in this on a regular basis to ensure communication between home and school. - As the children progress through the school, they are encouraged to write their own comments and keep a list of the books/authors that they have read. - Each class visits the local library every half term. - The school library is made available for classes to use at protected times.
-It must be booked via the school booking system.
-Children across the school have regular opportunities to engage with a wide range of Reading for Pleasure events (book fairs, author visits and workshops, national events etc).
+The parent/carer records comments to share with the adults in school and the adults will write in this on a regular basis to ensure communication between home and school.

+- As the children progress through the school, they are encouraged to write their own comments and keep a list of the books/authors that they have read. - Each class visits the local library every term. - Children across the school have regular opportunities to engage with a wide range of Reading for Pleasure events (book fairs, author visits and workshops, national events etc).